-Pembina operations include gas gathering and processing infrastructure, and midstream and marketing services within Canada and into the United States.
+Pembina operations include liquid transportation pipelines, gas gathering and processing infrastructure, and midstream and marketing services within Canada and into the U.S.

 Pembina is committed to protecting the health and safety of workers, the public, and safeguarding the environment and property.
 Pembina places a strong focus on emergency management through its Emergency Management Program (EMP) which includes detailed standards and processes for continued emergency management activities including planning, prevention, preparedness, and response.